Children's Readings

 (Play the telephone game with 20 kids in the room..
 The message is "Love your neighbor as yourself."
 After the game ask what happened.)

 People don't understand.
-Sometimes what one person says and another hears is two different things.
+Sometimes what one person says and another hears are two different things.
 Take the word "love."
 Some recoil at the word.
-They don't it ever used about them.
+They don't ever use it about themselves.
 Others gush at the word.
 They love everyone and everything.
-Both groups don't understand what love really.
+Both groups don't understand what love is really.

 When you say you love your parents, how do you show them what you feel?
 What would happen if your parents got sick?
 How would you show your love then?
 What would you do if your parents lost their jobs?
 How would you show your love to them then?